LogtalkDotOrg/logtalk3/manuals/_sources/userman/migration.rst.txt

 #.
 Convert any ``use_module/2`` directives referencing other modules
    also being converted to objects into Logtalk :ref:`directives_uses_2` directives.
-If the referenced modules are not being converted into objects, simply keep the ``use_module/2`` directives unchanged.
+If the referenced modules are not being converted into objects, keep the ``use_module/2`` directives but change the first argument to be the module name.
 #.
 Convert any ``meta_predicate/1`` directives into Logtalk
    :ref:`directives_meta_predicate_1`
    directives by replacing the module meta-argument indicator, ``:``,